Accessibility

 Cognitive Aspects

-This game does not contain a practice mode.
+This games do not contain a practice mode.
 However, players are able to take as much time as they need to navigate, with no repercussions.

 A finger pointing to icons